azurecitadel/azurecitadel.github.io/workshops/terraform/lab7.md

 }
 ```

 OK, that's defined our local module folder.
-It has a variables.tf defining the inputs, which are loc, tags, tenant_id and object_id.
+It has a variables.tf defining the inputs, which are loc, tags, tenant_id and kvr_object_id.
 And we have an outputs.tf files for the module outputs, which currently only has vpnGwPipAddress.
 We can always add more outputs to the module later on.

 * Now create a main.tf with a module call